 Arteries are critical to delivering oxygen-rich blood to your arms and legs.
 When legs don’t get enough blood, pain, cramping, and other complications can develop.
 Restricted blood flow to legs is a characteristic of aortoiliac disease, a common type of peripheral arterial disease.
-If you’re suffering leg pain or other symptoms of aortoiliac disease, make an appointment with board-certified cardiologist Saleem Saiyad, MD, Nestor Guerrero, ARNP-C, and the capable team at Premier Vein & Vascular in Tampa and Largo, Florida.
+If you’re suffering leg pain or other symptoms of aortoiliac disease, make an appointment with Nestor Guerrero, ARNP-C, and the capable team at Premier Vein & Vascular in Tampa and Largo, Florida.
 Call the office nearest you or book online today.

 Aortoiliac disease is a condition that develops when an iliac artery gets narrow or blocked.
 The largest blood vessel in your body is the aorta, which carries blood from your heart down through your chest and abdomen.
 Your iliac arteries branch off from it and deliver blood to your legs.